wethod/learning-center-source/content/friday/index.md

 ### Budget consumption status, production trend and project details.

-Click on the right arrow to access more details on the status of the project’s budget consumption, the production plan trend, the days already planned for the future and other details.
+Click on the right arrow to access more details about a project status or to get useful insights that can help you compile it:

+* A resume of the project status by area as of the previuos week Friday
+* The amount of days planned for the project for the future (current week included)
+* The budget consumption as of the previuos week Friday
+* The progress trend for each week of the month, compared to the production plan
+* Other project details

 {{< img-center src="/uploads/2020/08/07/project_status_details.png" >}}